lichenma/GrapeAPI/StudyNotes.md

   lifting.
 They are the guy in the back room crunching the numbers - in this case the model is the one that retrieves video 15 from the database
 * `Views` are what the user sees: HTML, CSS, XML, JavaScript, JSON.
 They are merely puppets that reads what the controller gives them.
 In our example the controller gives video 15 to the "show" view.
-The show view generates teh HTML: divs, tables, text, descriptions, footers
+The show view generates the HTML: divs, tables, text, descriptions, footers
 * `Controllers` are the ones that return the response body and metadata to the server.
 The server combines the raw data into a proper HTTP response and sends it to the user.